pushtechnology/diffusion-benchmark-suite/README.md

 * Latency experiment:<br>
     A pong/echo publisher is set up which 'echo's clients messages back to them.
     The experiment allows for controlling the number concurrently pinging clients.
 Clients ping as fast as they can.
-* Client churn test (coming soon):<br>
-    A population of clients connects and subscribe, clients disconnect randomly after a set period of time.
+The ping service can either send back to the particular client or broadcast on the ping topic.
+* Remote Control Latency experiment:<br>
+    A RemoteControl client is connected and sets up an Echo topic as described above.
+We connect clients to it and measure response time(Client <-> Server
+    <-> RC).
+* Remote Control Throughput+Latency experiment:<br>
+    A RemoteControl client is connected and sets up a topic tree similar to the one used in the throughput experiment.
+Latency is measured from RemoteControl client to clients (RC -> Server -> Client)

 ##Building the benchmarks distributable
 To build and run the benchmarks it is assumed that you have already installed: